Topic Architecture Case Studies

 The following diagram illustrates an example of market data orders and post trade data, where the trade itself takes place in the Front Office and the post-trade activity takes place in the Middle Office.
 Here we can see that the client gateways produce events for the Front Office and the trading platform is the producer of events that flow to the Middle Office systems.
 We can also see the Middle Office is not a single-purpose consumer application, but a series of applications that each have specific tasks and data requirements.

-For details about this use case, see Investment Banking and the Middle Office Shock Absorber.
+For additional details about this use case, see Investment Banking and the Middle Office Shock Absorber.

 Without a properly designed event topic architecture that allows event re-use, you might have a very expensive trading platform publishing the same event multiple times in multiple formats to satisfy each Middle Office need.